gregoryjscott/content/db/index.md

 <section markdown="1">
 I've written programs that used the following databases.
 Each database lists the projects that used the database.

-I've certainly done my fair share of database programming.
-In most projects I also managed the database maintenance tasks.
-My database changes are always scripted and automated.
 </section>

 <section>